 Those absences that a parent does not authorize within 24 hours of the student's return to school OR absences that an administrator has confirmed as unauthorized OR absences that are for other than illness or family emergency are considered unverified.
 Should student receive 10 total absences in a semester class, credit can be withheld.
 If an appeal conference is requested, student, parent, teacher, and Appeals Committee shall confer to determine action.
-If a student receives five or more unverified absences in a school year, student and/or parent may receive a truancy citation.

-State Truancy Law
+State Truancy Law (Policy JHB)

-(Policy JHB)